Associate Professor Flavia Marcello

 - Department of Interior Architecture and Industrial Design

-Flavia comes to Swinburne after a varied teaching career at Deakin and Melbourne Universities and Temple University's Rome Campus.
+Flavia is a world expert on the architecture and cultural production of the Italian Fascist period.
+She is a member of the Centre for Transformative Media Technologies and came to Swinburne in 2013 after a varied teaching career at Deakin and Melbourne Universities and Temple University's Rome Campus.

 She has also worked as Professional Development Manager at the Australian Institute of Architects and as Curriculum Development Consultant at Box Hill Institute.